Thomastown Mosque

 The Thomastown Mosque (Thomastown Türk İslam Cemiyeti Camii), is a mosque located in Thomastown, a northern suburb of Melbourne, Victoria, Australia.
 The mosque is situated opposite the railway line and Thomastown railway station.
 Associated with the Turkish Australian community, the mosque is owned by and the centre of the Thomastown Turkish Education and Islamic Society.
+The 8th and the current imam for Thomastown Mosque is Hasan Öztürk.

 History

 Turkish immigrants from Turkey arrived and settled in Thomastown, a working class suburb that at the time was a remote part of Melbourne.
 Turks which settled were often young families seeking employment or to purchase a home in the area, whereas some sent remittances to Turkey.
 Due to their difficult economic plight, sentiments arose among the community that desired its religious needs to be addressed to cope with the situation.

 In the early 1980s, the Muslims in Thomastown numbered some 30 people and the Turkish Islamic Society purchased a property to cater for its community regarding prayers.
 A neighbouring property was purchased to serve as a home for the imam.
 By 1991, the Muslims numbered 2,574 and there was community need to have a mosque.
 The Thomastown Turkish Education and Islamic Society was granted a permit, subject to various restrictions and conditions, to have a community centre by Whittlesea Council in February 1983.
 Some of those included having no more than 15 people present on the premises and an annual renewal of the permit, undertaken by Whittlesea Council between 1984-1986.
 In 1987, no renewal was attempted.
 Whittlesea Council rejected multiple applications from the Islamic Society for the property to be used for worship.
 Instead, the Whittlesea Council suggested was that he Islamic Society submit an application for a community centre.
 Misunderstandings of Whittlesea Council actions led the Islamic Society to view the Muslim community as recipients of discrimination.